ccrma/chuck/README.md

 ```

 ### Linux
-In order to build chuck from source you need to download the `chuck` repo from github, move into the `chuck/src` directory and then run `make`.
+To build the latest chuck from source, clone the `chuck` repo from github, navigate to the `chuck/src` directory, and run `make`.

 ```
 git clone https://github.com/ccrma/chuck.git
 cd chuck/src
 make linux-alsa linux-pulse linux-jack
 ```

+### Windows
+To build the latest chuck on Windows using Visual Studio (2019 or later recommended), clone the `chuck` repo from github, navigate to `chuck\src\visual-studio`, open `chuck.sln`, and build.